markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/forms/layout.md

 ---
 layout: docs
 title: Layout
-description: Give your forms some structure—from inline to horizontal to custom grid implementations—with our form layout options.
+description: Give your forms some structure—from inline to horizontal to core grid implementations—with our form layout options.
 group: forms
 toc: true
 ---